OmkarNadkarni/Computer-Vision/basics part1/README.txt

 HAS 3 FUNCTIONS
 1)  ICV_VISUALISE -: 		this function is used to visualise histogram frame by frame
 2) ICV_Histogram_two_frames -:  this function gives histogram of 2 specified frames
-3) ICV_Histogram_intersection -: THis function gives histogram and the intersection of the two frames.
+3) ICV_Histogram_intersection -: THis function gives histogram intersection of the two frames.